Best Things to Do in Oklahoma City, Oklahoma

 Bricktown Entertainment District

 Looking for an all-in-one entertainment hotspot while exploring Oklahoma City?
-Take the route towards Bricktown Entertainment District.
+Take the route toward Bricktown Entertainment District.
 Packed with over 45 restaurants, shopping centers, and nightclubs, the district is the perfect spot for an evening out on the town.

 Bricktown Entertainment District

-Among the best ways to experience Bricktown Entertainment District is to take a tour or dinner cruise along the Bricktown Canal aboard the Bricktown Water Taxi.
+Among the coolest ways to experience Bricktown Entertainment District is to take a tour or dinner cruise along the Bricktown Canal aboard the Bricktown Water Taxi.
 Or, if you’d rather keep your feet on land, lace up your shoes for a walk along its atmospheric streets, lined by boutique shops, restaurants, and lounges.

 Orr Family Farm